derysudrajat/Translate/README.md

 usage

-translate to target destination language using key `to_lang` with default language is english
+translate to target destination language using key `to_lang` with default language is English `en`
 ```python
 from translate import Translator
 engTrans = Translator(to_lang="id")